Create, open, or import files in Adobe Audition

-Determines whether tracks are mixed down to a mono, stereo, or 5.1 Master track.
-(See Routing audio to buses, sends, and the Master track.)
+Determines whether tracks are mixed down to a mono, stereo, or 5.1 Mix track.
+(See Routing audio to buses, sends, and the Mix track.)

-The following file types open in the Multitrack Editor: Audition Session, Audition 3.0 XML, Adobe Premiere Pro Sequence XML, Final Cut Pro XML Interchange, and OMF.
+The following file types open in the Multitrack Editor: Adobe Audition Session, Adobe Audition 3.0 XML, Adobe Premiere Pro Sequence XML, Final Cut Pro XML Interchange, and OMF.

 All other supported file types open in the Waveform Editor, including the audio portion of video files.

-SES session files from Audition 3.0 and earlier are unsupported.
-If you have Audition 3.0, save sessions to XML format to open them in later versions.
+SES session files from Adobe Audition 3.0 and earlier are unsupported.
+If you have Adobe Audition 3.0, save sessions to XML format to open them in later versions.